Black Hawk College Foundation Scholarships

 In-district high school seniors in the top 10% of their graduating class at the end of seven semesters are eligible for the Black Hawk College Presidential Scholars Award.
 For early graduates (after 3½ years), class rank after six semesters will be used.
 You must have attended a public high school or a Higher Learning Commission-accredited private high school within the Illinois Community College District #503 to qualify.
 Presidential Scholars are awarded 100% of their tuition up to 16 credit hours per semester.

 The application deadline is May 15.
 Presidential Scholars must enroll full-time immediately after graduation from high school.
 Summer enrollment is optional.
 Presidential Scholars must maintain a 3.25 cumulative grade point average to renew the scholarship.

 Other BHC Achievement Awards

 Several academic departments and athletics offer tuition awards to talented students.
 You need to enroll full-time and maintain the requirements of the department.
-Awards are for 100%, 50% or 25% of your tuition up to 18 credit hours per semester.
+Awards are based on credit hours up to 16 credit hours per semester.